 I’ve gone through three basil plants this summer (every time we’re out of town… it doesn’t survive) so I’ve been working really hard to keep this new one alive!
 Fresh basil just smells so amazing.
 You could try to substitute dried basil in this recipe but I can’t promise how it’ll turn out.
 Sometimes you just need the fresh stuff!

-I had mine with cucumbers and carrots but it would also be good scooped up with pita chips, massaged into a kale salad as a dressing, or eaten with a spoon.
-This basil pesto hummus is packed with flavor.
+I served this basil pesto hummus with cucumbers and carrots but it would also be good scooped up with pita chips, massaged into a kale salad as a dressing, or eaten with a spoon.
 I might have to make another batch this weekend!

 Looking for a more traditional pesto recipe?
 Try this easy basil pesto!